illinoistech-itm/jhajek/itmd-521/Week-13/Readme.md

 *  199X.txt
 *  199X.txt.bz2
 *  199X.txt.gz
-*  199X small files (these are the inducidual 4K files not combined to a single file)
+*  199X small files (these are the induvidual 4K files not combined to a single file)

 ##  Test 1